alexanderblnf/conversational-search-dataset/docs/README.md

 6. If the final turn in the conversation belongs to the asker, it contains _positive feedback_ (identified using the [vader score](https://www.nltk.org/_modules/nltk/sentiment/vader.html)).

-The example below showcases 2 examples of conversations that are extracted after the entire processing pipeline is applied.
+The example below showcases 1 conversation example that is extracted after the entire processing pipeline is applied.
 <br><br>
 <img src="img/MANtIS_DatasetExamples.png">

-## Intent labels dataset
+## Intent labeled dataset
 To further enrich the dataset, we have employed annotators to mark a subset of 1356 utterances from the dataset with intent labels.
 Throughout this dataset, you will encounter the following type of intents:

 | Category	|	Description	|	Example snippet |